It's easy to use an Xbox One controller with your Android device

 Did you know it's possible to use an Xbox One controller with your Android device?
-That's because, as of the release of the Xbox One S, Microsoft started outfitting its Xbox One controllers with Bluetooth radios.
-While this feature was made mostly for PC gaming, you'll be happy to know that it works surprisingly well with Android phones.
-While there may be more appropriate controllers for mobile gaming available, this is a nice trick to have in your back pocket if you already have a compatible Xbox One controller and don't want to spend money to buy something you'll only use for your phone.
+With the release of the Xbox One S, Microsoft started outfitting its Xbox One controllers with Bluetooth radios.
+While this feature was made mostly for PC gaming, you'll be happy to know that it works surprisingly well with Android phones and their games.
+While more appropriate controllers for mobile gaming are available, this is a nice trick to have in your back pocket.
+So for those wondering how to use an Xbox One controller on Android, here's how.

 Products used in this guide

-- A simple, quality controller: Xbox One Wireless Controller ($45 at Amazon)
+A simple, quality controller: Xbox One Wireless Controller: $85 at Amazon

 How to pair an Xbox One controller with your Android phone

 For starters, you'll want to ensure the Xbox One controller you have uses Bluetooth.
 As a rule of thumb, newer versions of the Xbox One S and Xbox One X come with Bluetooth by default.
-If you're buying the controller new, Amazon has them for $50.
-Assuming the phone you have works just fine with the Xbox One controller, the pairing process is painless.
+If you're buying a new controller, Amazon has them for $50.
+Assuming your phone works just fine with the Xbox One controller, the pairing process is painless.
 Here's how to get connected:

+- On your Android phone, swipe down from the top to pull down the Notification Shade.

-- Head to the Bluetooth menu.
+- Long press the Bluetooth icon.

-- Make sure Bluetooth is enabled.
+- Make sure your Bluetooth is toggled On.

+- If your phone doesn't automatically start scanning for devices, select Scan at the top right of the screen.

 - Turn on the Xbox One controller by holding the Xbox button.